 Haswell Mencap – Thursday and Friday 11am-2pm

-If you would like to speak to us regarding the possibility of opening your own food co-op or would like to discuss the possibility of volunteering at a venue, please contact Vikkie Wilkinson on 0191 5693511
+If you would like to speak to us to discuss the possibility of volunteering at a venue, please contact Chris Fox on 0191 5693511

-The Food Co-op is supported through NHS County Durham.
+The original Food Co-op project was supported through NHS County Durham.